t-aggelos/tokiponedo/README.md

 ### Marker particles
 - `o` denotes the direct object; it is the "direct object" marker
 - `e` the closest to the **vocative** case.
 Saying `e X` is equivelant to "hey X!".
 It can also be used in the place of `wa` to change the predicate into a **command**.
-- `wa` is the context marker.
-It links two sentences, where the latter is causally linked to the former.
-In simpler terms, for A and B. `A wa B` means "Because/in the context of A, B."
+- `wa` is the subject/topic marker.
+For instance, `A wa B` means "Because/in the context of A, B".
+Most sentences of ours will be constructed this way.
 - `wi` links two verbs.
 Think of `taneru wi taweru` as meaning roughly taneru *in order to* taweru.
 Again, the usage of this must be **highly dependent** on the meaning of the verbs.
 A great example of `wi` would be linking *to try to*(`paweru`) with `taweru`, which would mean something like "try to move".
 #### The particle `na`
 It is the negation particle and denotes "not".
 Usually coming after the word it intends to modify(even prepositions can have a `na`).
 For example in